We may get commissions for purchases made through links in this post.

 Misting is especially beneficial for flowers that tend to dry out quickly, such as roses, carnations, and lilies.
 It can also help revive wilting flowers, giving them a fresh, rejuvenated appearance.

 10 Trim stems and remove dying blooms.Every other day, trim another quarter inch off the bottom of the stems, again with a sharp knife at a forty-five degree angle.
 Change out the water in the vase (completely).
-Prune any dead leaves, and dead or tightly closed buds, from your flowers so they’re not consuming nutrients the rest of the plant would benefit from.
+Prune any brown leaves and tightly closed buds, from your flowers so they’re not consuming nutrients the rest of the plant would benefit from.

 11. No direct sunlight.
 Wildflowers don’t typically grow in areas with lots of direct sunlight.
 Cut flowers also appreciate a break from direct sunlight, which can dry them out and age them faster.